top of page

 The antibacterial component in manuka honey is methylglyoxal (MG).
 MG is a compound found in most types of honey, but manuka honey has it in greater amounts.
 Honey producers have a scale for rating the potency of manuka honey.
 The rating is called UMF, which stands for Unique Manuka Factor.
 The UMF rating reflects the concentration of MG.
 It can be a bit more expensive than regular honey so it’s best to use it sparingly.

-Manuka is a great staple for any natural beauty routine as it can be used as alone as a simple moisturizing and skin balancing face mask, mixed with herbal beauty powders such as turmeric or matcha green tea, and even used as a simple skin cleanser.
+Manuka is a great staple for any holistic beauty routine as it can be used as alone as a simple moisturizing and skin balancing face mask, mixed with herbal beauty powders such as turmeric or matcha green tea, and even used as a simple skin cleanser.
 And of course, this sweet treat can also be consumed regularly to encourage beauty from within.

 Using natural ingredients is an incredible way to nourish your skin and to support graceful aging.
 The skin regenerates itself every 28 days, and 45 days for mature skin meaning anyone can have fresh healthy glowing skin at any age.